cornell-netlab/capisce/README.md

 structure the data to avoid this average case `O(M₀ × … × Mₙ)` removal, where `Mᵢ` is the number of paths in the set denoted by `χᵢ`.

+#### An early termination heuristic

+One way that we can potentially end early is to optimistically check that we have explored enough paths, i.e. that `φ ⇒ vc(p,⊤)`.
+This would change the way that we explore the paths, in a way thats slightly unclear.

+Do we try to randomly sample paths? how do we know that we have explored a representative sample of paths?
+What heuristics can we use to increase the likelihood of this early termination check succeeding?

+#### An Abstraction Domain.

+One way to do abstract interpretation here is to reason about tables.
+Rather than reasoning on the granularity of paths, we can reason on the granularity of table-paths.
+That is, what are the valid sequences of tables that can occur.
+The idea here is that we can Once we have these, we can potentially abstract over the tables themselves.

+This is related to the monolithic table-abstraction idea, above, where we first analyze the relationship between tables and then we analyze the implementation of those tables.
+With our path-based analysis, however, we hope that by analyzing a few paths through the tables we can generalize to a condition that will handle all of the paths.

 #### Structuring Data